Do you need to get a copy of your driver record?

 You can obtain all four driving records in person at your local MVD or an authorized third-party office.

 You will need to fill out the MVR request form.
 An MVD agent at the office must witness you signing the document.
 You will also need to provide photo identification.

-Over-the-counter certified requests are at $5, while uncertified requests are at $3 (pricing as of May 2021).
+Over-the-counter certified requests are at $5, while uncertified requests are at $3.

 Payment can be made through cash, money order, or check.
 Some locations will accept credit card payments.